List of pre-Socratic philosophers

+Thales of Miletus is credited as the first Greek philosopher.

 Pre-Socratic philosophy developed in ancient Greece during the 6th and 5th centuries BC.
 The pre-Socratic philosophers include those who preceded Socrates and Plato, though in some cases it is used to describe their contemporaries or later figures who continued pre-Socratic thought.
 The pre-Socratic philosophers were followed by the classical philosophers, including Socrates, Plato, and Aristotle.

 Diels–Kranz numbering, developed by Hermann Alexander Diels and Walther Kranz in the early 20th century, is the standard for classifying the pre-Socratic philosophers.
 Most information about the pre-Socratic philosophers is lost, with current knowledge being obtained from the records kept by later doxographers and philosophers.
 These include Plato, Aristotle, Plutarch, Sextus Empiricus, Clement of Alexandria, Hippolytus of Rome, Diogenes Laertius, Stobaeus, and Simplicius of Cilicia, among others.

 The pre-Socratic philosophers are organised by their belief systems, called schools, in which one followed or expanded on the teachings of his predecessors.
 New schools developed as philosophers criticised or responded to one another.
 Each pre-Socratic philosopher and school engaged in natural inquiry, but their subjects, methods, and motivations varied significantly.

 The pre-Socratics were the first Western philosophers and began with the Ionian school that believed in material monism.
 The original Ionians were the Milesians: Thales, Anaximander, and Anaximenes.
 They were succeeded by the Ionian Heraclitus, Pythagoras of the Pythagorean school, the theology of Xenophanes, and Parmenides of the Eleatic school.
 The Elatics were challenged by the pluralist philosophy of Empedocles and Anaxagoras and the atomist philosophy of Leucippus and Democritus.
 The Sophists then taught rhetoric and moral philosophy.
 Pre-Socratic philosophy was preceded by the works of poets and theologians like Homer and Hesiod.

 Ionians

+Heraclitus contributed to Ionian philosophy by diverging from the Milesians.

 Western philosophy originated with the Ionian school.
 They were material monists who believed that there was a single underlying material origin of all that exists, an arche, made up of a specific element.
 The first of the Ionian philosophers were from the city-state Miletus.
 The Milesian school was the first group to use inquiry instead of mythology to study nature, developing their philosophy in the 6th century BC.